-20. The ideal condition for the test vehicle would be to measure on the production date, since the amount of chemical substances is particularly high in the early stage of vehicle life.
+- 22. The ideal condition for the test car would be to measure on the production date, since the amount of chemical substances is particularly high in the early stage of vehicle life.
 The material emission rate and interior concentrations of substances decrease over time.
 The sooner the measurement is taken, the higher the concentration results.
-However, it is very difficult for the customer, or laboratory person to get the new vehicle on the production date, the concentration rapidly decreases during that time, and it will cause a big deviation of test results.

-21. The test age of a vehicle should be close to the age of the vehicle at hand over to the customer.
+However, it is very difficult for the customer, or laboratory person to get the new car on the production date, the concentration rapidly decreases during that time, and it will cause a big deviation of test results. - 23.
+The test age of a vehicle should be close to the age of the car at hand over to the customer.
 Existing standards therefore define an average time of approximately one month.
-Variations can be high, to create reproducible results it was decided to adapt to existing definitions, taking $28 \pm 5$ days as the vehicle test age range.
+Variations can be high, to create reproducible results it was decided to adapt to existing definitions, taking 28 ± 5 days as the vehicle test age range.

-4. Test mode
+Test mode

-22. In order to get reproducible and comparable results it was decided to create a test method, which is done in a highly defined environment.
+24. In order to get reproducible and comparable results it was decided to create a test method, which is done in a highly defined environment.
 This can only be achieved inside a laboratory.
-Thus, real driving test in varying outside conditions is not possible.
+Thus real driving test in varying outside conditions is not possible.
 Typical laboratory methods used today to measure interior air quality are Ambient, Parking and Driving modes.

-5. Ambient mode
+Ambient mode

-23. Ambient mode simulates vehicles parked in the garage overnight using ambient conditions at standard ambient conditions of 21 °C to 27 °C with no air exchange.
+- 25. Ambient mode simulates cars parked in the garage overnight using ambient conditions at standard ambient conditions of 21 °C to 27 °C with no air exchange.
 There were different opinions on test temperature for ambient mode.
-The expert of Korea presented the test results between 23 °C and 25 °C, which were no significant deviation between these temperatures.
-Test temperature of the ambient mode was set up "23.0 °C - 25.0 °C as close as possible to 25.0 °C" taking into account the technical point.

-24. It was shown that a soak time of $16 \pm 1h$ is sufficient to bring all vehicle parts to the temperature of the ambient mode.
+The expert of Korea presented the test results between 23 °C and 25 °C which were no significant deviation between these temperatures.
+Test temperature of the ambient mode was set up "23.0 °C 25.0 °C as close as possible to 25.0 °C" taking into account the technical point. - 26.
+It was shown that a soak time of $16 \pm 1h$ is sufficient to bring all vehicle parts to the temperature of the ambient mode.
 Shorter soak times would give deviation in measurement results, long soak times would lead to longer working hours and less test capacity in the laboratory and therefore higher costs.

-6. Parking mode
+Parking mode

-25. Parking mode simulates vehicles parked outside in the sunlight at elevated temperatures using a fixed radiation heat.

-26. Heating the vehicle to a constant temperature would not consider the difference between good and bad insulated vehicles.
+- 27. Parking mode simulates cars parked outside in the sunlight at elevated temperatures using a fixed radiation heat. - 28.
+Heating the vehicle to a constant temperature would not consider the difference between good and bad insulated vehicles.
 Therefore applying a constant solar load better represents a real parking situation.
-It was analysed that a solar load of $400 \pm 50 \text{ W/m}^2$ reflects best a worldwide average.
+It was analysed that a solar load of 400 ± 50 W/m2 reflects best a worldwide average.
 A soak time of 4 h has been shown to be sufficient to reach a constant interior air temperature.
 The emissions of Formaldehyde are measured in parking mode as a marker for emissions at elevated temperatures.

-7. Driving mode
+Driving mode

-27. Driving mode simulates driving under a parked idling condition after the vehicle has been parked in the sun.
+29. Driving mode simulates driving under a parked idling condition after the vehicle has been parked in the sun.
 The mode starts at an elevated temperature with climate control system on.
-The concentrations measured in the driving mode are close to the concentration customers are facing when driving in a vehicle.
+The concentrations measured in the driving mode are close to the concentration customers are facing when driving in a car.
 Of all test modes these concentration are best suited to be taken for toxicological exposure evaluation.

-8. Substances to be measured
+Substances to be measured